How to watch March Madness - TV & Streaming Options

 The Broadcast rights for March Madness are primarily held by CBS Sports and Turner Sports.
 These two networks struck a deal with the NCAA over 10 years ago, making them the home of March Madness.
 It has been a match made in heaven for all involved, as the deal has become the NCAA’s biggest source of income, whilst also earning a fair chunk for both networks.
 The partnership is locked in until 2032.

-As a result of the successful partnership detailed above, the best place to find the games will be on channels such as CBS, TBS, TNT and truTV.
-Most of those channels are only available through paid TV packages, but if you are lucky to have an antenna, you can tune in to watch the CBS games for free.
+As a result of the successful partnership detailed above, the best place to find the games will be on CBS, TBS, TNT and truTV.
+Most of those channels are only available through paid TV packages, but if you are lucky enough to have an antenna, or fancy investing in one, you can tune in to watch the CBS games for free.

 • Paramount Plus: Allows live streaming of all games broadcast on CBS for $12 a month.